gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 require Fido2/WebAuthn authentication to satisfy the requirement.

-Since this will vary between providers and configurations, Teleport will not use and ACR values by default, though we will document how to set `acr_values` in the OIDC connector in cases where it is useful.
+Since this will vary between providers and configurations, Teleport will not use any ACR values by default, though we will document how to set `acr_values` in the OIDC connector in cases where it is useful.

 #### SAML RequestedAuthnContext